 Members’ voluntary liquidation of a solvent company

 - Companies registered in England and Wales should make a Declaration of Solvency.
-Companies registered in Scotland should request Form 4.25 from the ‘Accountant in Bankruptcy’.
+Companies registered in Scotland should request Form 4.25 from the ‘Accountant in Bankruptcy’

 Creditors’ Voluntary Liquidation of an insolvent company

-A creditors’ voluntary liquidation will be required if you wish to close a company that is unable to pay its bills.
-To start this process, a director should call a general meeting of shareholders.
-A 75% majority vote from the shareholders will be required to cease trading and to pass a winding-up resolution.
-If a resolution is passed, the company must:
+A creditors’ voluntary liquidation will be required if you wish to dissolve a limited company that is unable to pay its bills.
+To start this process, a director should call a general meeting of the shareholders.
+A special resolution of the shareholders must be passed to initiate the winding-up process.
+The director(s) must then:

-- Appoint a liquidator to take charge of the company and oversee the liquidation.
+- appoint a liquidator to take charge of the company and oversee the liquidation

-- Send the resolution to Companies House within 15 days of the meeting.
+- send the resolution to Companies House within 15 days of the meeting

 The liquidation process will be completed when all assets (if any) have been converted into cash and paid to creditors in order of priority.
 The company will be struck off the register within approximately 3 months of the liquidator holding a final meeting.